MinlleSeok/blog/content/posts/python-for.md

 modified: 2020-01-08T16:03:00+09:00
 ---

-# python for in 문법
+# Python - for in 문법

 Reference : <https://youtu.be/0wpYyDlAEIg>